ajaykr3137/AVAX-INTERMEDIATE-MODULE-1/README.md

 2. **Compile the Code:**
    - Click on the "Solidity Compiler" tab in the left-hand sidebar.
-   - Ensure the "Compiler" option is set to `0.8.9` (or another compatible version).
+   - Ensure the "Compiler" option is set to `0.8.17` (or another compatible version).
-   - Click on the "Compile ErrorHandling.sol" button.
+   - Click on the "Compile FunctionsAndErrors.sol" button.

 3. **Deploy the Contract:**
    - Once the code is compiled, navigate to the "Deploy & Run Transactions" tab in the left-hand sidebar.
-   - Select the `ErrorHandling` contract from the dropdown menu.
+   - Select the `FunctionsAndErrors` contract from the dropdown menu.
    - Click on the "Deploy" button.

 4. **Interact with the Contract:**
    - After deployment, you can interact with the contract by calling the following functions:
-     - `depositRequire`: Input an amount greater than 0.
-     - `withdrawRequire`: Input an amount greater than 0 and less than or equal to the current balance.
+     - `requireLeapYear`: Input a year and check if it is a leap year using `require()`.
+     - `assertLeapYear`: Input a year and check if it is a leap year using `assert()`.
-     - `divideRequire`: Input a numerator and a non-zero denominator.
+     - `revertLeapYear`: Input a year and check if it is a leap year using `revert()`.
-     - `assertFunction`: Input numerator, denominator, and expected result for the division.
-     - `revertFunction`: Input numerator, denominator, and a value that might trigger a revert if it matches the division result.

 ## Author

 ajaykr3137
 ajaykr

----